 Output in the major economies appears to have recovered slightly in the spring after the downturn last winter.
-Latest estimates suggest further growth in US economy in the most recent period.
+US economy grew slightly in both Q1 and Q3.
 The major European economies, however, remain depressed, and it is too early to say that a broad upturn has started.
 Lower inflation and interest rates however offer prospects for better growth next year.